harshchandgotia/DocSearch-AI/README.md

 ## Overview

 DocSearch is an intelligent document query system that extracts text from PDFs using OCR and enables semantic search and question-answering through vector databases and LLMs.
 It is designed for fast, accurate, and concurrent querying of large documents.
+It can ingest multiple documents in the vector database, each with a unique document ID of their own

 ## Features